bbettt/Hobby-Projects/README.md

 I am passionate about cybersecurity and continuously expanding my knowledge through hands-on projects and certifications.
 This portfolio is a reflection of my commitment to staying current in this rapidly evolving field.

 I welcome feedback and collaboration!
 Feel free to explore the projects and reach out if you'd like to discuss any of the implementations.

----

-Let me know if you’d like me to add specific links to your projects, certifications, or platforms like LinkedIn or TryHackMe!****